cmoorad/mostlyrocks/_posts/rock-climbing/2023-09-07-winds-trip.md

 ---

-10 days of late summer climbing above the high altitude meadows of the Wind River Range with one of my best friends, Jack.
+10 days of late summer climbing in the high altitude meadows of the Wind River Range with one of my best friends, Jack.

 ---